avid-technology/ui-toolkit-trello-example/README.md

 ![Links in Trello](img/trello.png)

-# Prerequisites
+# Running the example

-Download the UI Toolkit and put the node modules into a subdirectory called "modules".
-Your directory structure should look like this:
+## Dependencies

-    - trello-plugin-example
+To be able to build and run this example you need to download the UI Toolkit libraries from [the developer website](https://my.avid.com/products/cppsdk?toolkit=MCT).
+Once you've downloaded the toolkit and unzipped it, copy everything below `avid-modules` into the `modules` directory of this project.
+The result should look like this:

-        - docs
+    clip-info
-        - modules
+        modules
-            - avid-mcux
+            avid-mcux
-            - avid-mcux-actions-binder
+            avid-mcux-actions-binder
             ...
-        - src
+        ui
-        - test
+        test
         ...

-# How to run using the avid-mcux proxy
+## How to run using the avid-mcux proxy

 Run in the project root: